Turning an Incredible Executive Career Into the Independent Career You Want: Optimizing Your Resume, CV, and Bio

 Whichever style and format you use, remember to keep it focused on the content that matters—your unique value proposition, market specialties, and track record of success.
 The rest can be discussed during an interview.

-Top 10 Tips and Tricks for Writing an Interim Executive Resume
+Top 10 Tips and Tricks for Writing an Independent Executive Resume

-Want to keep growing your interim career?
+Want to keep growing your executive career?
 Stay tuned to this blog series for additional guidance to help you find and land the roles you want.
 Coming soon: